I have blotted out your transgressions like a cloud and your sins like mist. Return to me, for I have redeemed you. (Isaiah 44:22 ESV)

 O you who hear when sinners cry, Though all my crimes before you lie,

-Behold them not with angry look, But blot their memory from your book.6
+Behold them not with angry look, But blot their memory from your book.9

 God Also Blows Away Our Sins

-In Isaiah, the picture is also of the Lord sweeping, brushing, wiping away our transgressions and sins like a strong wind removes storm clouds from the sky.
-In Houston, Texas where I live, we see this all the time.
-Dark, threatening, thunderous clouds can disappear quickly and a sunny sky is restored.
+Isaiah also pictures the Lord sweeping, brushing, wiping away our transgressions like a strong wind removes storm clouds from the sky.
+Dark, thunderous clouds seem so threatening.
+But they can vanish quickly and a sunny sky is restored.
 It reminds me of a stanza from another hymn:

-My sinful self my only shame, my glory, all His cross.7
+My sinful self my only shame, my glory, all His cross.10

+Grace flows downhill from the Lord to us to others.
 Dr. Martin Luther King, Jr. reminds us that forgiving others is not meant to be an occasional act.
 It is to be our permanent attitude as Christ’s followers.
-Jesus taught us to pray: Forgive us our sins, for we also forgive everyone who sins against us.8
+Jesus taught us to pray: Forgive us our sins, for we also forgive everyone who sins against us.11

 To be continued